What are Multiplication Strategies?

 Equal Groups

-Students group objects into equal sets.
+Starting with equal groups, students group objects into equal sets.

 • Useful for hands-on learning